bookloversolmaz/C-sharp-fundamental/bites/11_data_structures_1_bite.md

 contentsOfMyPocket[2]
 ```

-Finally, if you want to remove something from a list, you can use the `Remove` method.
+If you want to remove something from a list, you can use the `Remove` method.

 ```cs
 contentsOfMyPocket.Remove("keys");